Actinic keratoses are flat, scaly areas that develop on skin damaged by ultraviolet (UV) light from the sun.

-- The surrounding skin often shows other signs of sun damage with sun spots, dryness and wrinkles
+- The surrounding skin often shows other signs of sun damage, such as sun spots, dryness and wrinkles.

-- On the lips they are often called actinic or solar cheilitis.
+- When they occur on your lips they are often called actinic or solar cheilitis.

 What is the treatment for actinic keratoses?

 - Cryotherapy – freezing with liquid nitrogen.
-Very common treatment.
-Easy to do.
-May leave pale scar and often needs repeating.
+This is a very common treatment that is easy to do.
+It may leave a pale scar and often needs repeating.

-- Topical creams – a range of creams are now available and can be useful for treating areas that are not suitable for other treatments, or for large areas when multiple keratoses such as on the scalp, forehead or ears.
-Examples include: 5-Fluorouracil cream and Imiquimod.
+- Topical creams – a range of creams are available.
+These are useful for treating areas that are not suitable for other treatments or for large areas where there are multiple keratoses, such as on your scalp, forehead or ears.
+Examples of topical creams include 5-Fluorouracil cream and Imiquimod.

-- Photodynamic therapy – photodynamic therapy (PDT) involves applying a photosensitiser (a porphyrin chemical) to the affected area prior to exposing it to a strong source of visible light.
+- Photodynamic therapy (PDT) – this involves applying a photosensitiser (a porphyrin chemical) to the affected area before exposing it to a strong source of visible light.
 The treated area develops a 'burn' and then heals over a couple of weeks or so.
 Metvix PDT is available in New Zealand.

 The best option for preventing actinic or solar keratoses from developing or getting worse is to protect your skin from the sun and UV rays.